October Health – 2025 Report

 1. **Discrimination and Stigma**

-- Fear of being "outed" or rejected due to their gender identity.
+- Fear of being misgendered or excluded because of their gender identity.

 3. **Workplace Challenges**

-- Struggles with internal acceptance of one’s identity due to societal norms.
+- Struggling with negative beliefs about their identity due to societal messaging.

-- Coping with feelings of shame or inadequacy.
+- Intense feelings of guilt or shame about their transition or identity.

 Data from October Health